ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

      5. Enabling the group policy may require a refresh of client group policy settings.
 After changing the group policy settings, refresh the settings.
 From a Command Prompt, enter **GPUpdate.exe /force**.

-        Example below with the Group Policy value:
+        Following is an example of the Group Policy value:

         `[{"cookies": ["rtFa", "FedAuth"], "domain": "sharepoint.com"}]`